• Skip to primary navigation

 Margarita Sauce

-• in a small saute pan, add 1 tbsp of butter and after it melts, add in brown sugar and blend well.
+• in a small saute pan, add 1 tablespoon of butter and after it melts, add in brown sugar and blend well.

 • Add in lime juice and tequila, allow the alcohol in the tequila to burn off.

-• Add in the last tbsp of butter and allow the mixture to thicken.
+• Add in the last tablespoon of butter and allow the mixture to thicken.

 • Do not overheat the sauce or it will break, wait until you are ready to serve the snapper before the final heating of the margarita sauce